What Is a Returnless Refund? The Economics, Rules, and Risks (2026)

 Best for: Minor issues, customer keeps item

-Smart brands use a mix of all these options, routing each return to the most cost-effective resolution based on the product, reason, and customer.
-The returns optimization guide from Claimlane covers how to build this kind of decision framework in detail.
+Smart brands use a mix of all these options, routing each return to the most cost-effective resolution based on the product, reason, and customer history.
+(For more on building a structured returns workflow, see [the returns automation guide](https://www.claimlane.com/resources/blog/how-to-automate-returns).)

 What is a returnless refund?